Programs

 UC Berkeley - 21st Century Community Learning Centers

 A literacy program for Grade K-8 students at four private schools in the San Francisco Bay Area.
 Activities involving digital and other multimedia communication tools assist children in learning a range of literacy-related practices, including digital storytelling, film production, and collaborative authoring.
 These activities help students develop and understand the nature of texts and their multiple and shifting audiences and purposes across varied contexts.
 We also attempt to leverage game-play, music, video, and performance (drama).
-PI: Professor Glynda Hull (Graduate School of Education)
+PI: Professor Glynda Hull (Berkeley School of Education)

 UC Berkeley - Youth-Plan, Learn, Act Now!
 (Y-PLAN)